mijailmariano/ML-Clustering-Zillow-Home-Price-Value/README.md

 ### Zillow Real Estate Dataset
 ----

-##### Mijail Q. Mariano
+##### Created by: Mijail Q. Mariano
 ##### github.com/mijailmariano

 <br>

 ### **<u>Project Description & Goals:</u>**

-This analysis is a continuation of the Zillow Regression analysis that may be found here: <a href="https://github.com/mijailmariano/zillow_regression" target="_blank">Zillow Regression Analysis</a>
+This analysis is a continuation of my Zillow Regression analysis that may be found here: <a href="https://github.com/mijailmariano/zillow_regression" target="_blank">Zillow Regression Analysis</a>

 The intent of this project is to leverage unsupervised machine learning clustering techniques to help reframe how we think about real-estate information, and make improvements in accurately assessing and predicting a home's value.